Welsh Revenue Authority

 We’ve made positive progress against this objective.

 We completed an accessibility review of our online services – our website, our tax system and both our online and paper forms.
 From this we developed an action plan to make several improvements to our tax system to make it more accessible – we published this as part of our Accessibility Statement in September 2020.
-Using our internal digital specialist capabilities that we have started to build in 2019-20, we implemented many of these changes during 2020-21.
+Many of the changes were implemented in 2020 to 2021, and most remaining changes then completed in 2021 to 2022.

-Finally, we developed a consistent approach to responding to requests for assistance using digital services and provided additional training to our people.
+Finally, we have a consistent approach to responding to requests for assistance using digital services and provided additional training to our people.

 Objective 4: increase the accessibility of our external events